 A short-press of the right button from the surface screen will give you access to your current dive settings.
-On the first screen information like MB-level or GF settings, water type, MOD, gas oxygen content will be displayed.
-With a further press of the right button the second screen of the current dive settings can be accessed where information like O2 content, ppo2 settings and MOD are displayed.
+On the first screen information like MB-level or GF settings, water type, MOD, and gas oxygen content will be displayed.
+With a further press of the right button the second screen of the current dive settings can be accessed where information like O2 content, ppo2 settings, MOD and tank pressure (if paired with a pressure transmitter) are displayed.

 After ending a dive, the dive profile along with data like max depth, total dive time and temperature will be displayed.
-Press the left or right pushbuttons and start and end time of the dive.
-This information is the same information displayed in the LUNA 2.0's internal logbook (see chapter Reading the logbook).
+Press the left or right pushbuttons to display tank data, heart rate information and start and end time of the dive.
+This information is the same information displayed in the LUNA 2.0 Al's internal logbook (see chapter Reading the logbook).
 By a long-press of the right button, you can quit the logbook information.

 Additionally, after a dive there are further screens which can be accessed by pressing the left or right buttons.
-These screens display information like desaturation time, no-fly time, surface interval, CNS%, repetitive dive number and current and prohibited altitude classes.
+These screens display information like the desaturation time, no-fly time, surface interval, CNS%, repetitive dive number and current & prohibited altitude classes.